neeraj-somani/AWS_cert/june2021/adcan/Networking_101.md

   - IP packets are moved step-by-step from source to destination via intermediate networks.
 Encapsulated in different frames along the way.
   - Routers are used to perfom this communication.

-### Summary - layer-3 Network
-- The network layer adds the ability for cross-network addressing (IP Addresses).
-It allows packets to be routed across different layer 2 networks, via L2 Frame encapsulation and forwarding decisions using routes and route tables.
-Its Layer 3 which allows the internet to function.

 ### IP - packet structure
 - two major versions at present
 - IPv4